-As a PIE the Scheme is obliged to calculate, collect and pay to Inland Revenue, the PIE tax liability for each of its Members at their individual PIRs on a quarterly basis.
+As a PIE the Scheme is obliged to calculate, collect and pay to/receive from Inland Revenue, the PIE tax payable/rebate for each of its Members at their individual PIRs on a quarterly basis.

-During the year sufficient funds to settle the PIE tax liability for each Member were realised by way of cancellation of units from the Members' investments in the Scheme.
+During the year sufficient funds to settle the PIE tax payable/rebate for each Member were realised by way of cancellation/issuing of units from the Members' investments in the Scheme.

-As at 31 March 2019, PIE tax of \$8,000 is receivable by the Scheme on behalf of Members (31 March 2018: \$9,000).
+As at 31 March 2021, PIE tax of \$74,000 is receivable by the Scheme on behalf of Members (31 March 2020: \$351,000).